evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 (snippet: dropbox/dataviz)

 Box-and-whisker plots, read times, an aggregate "impact" metric, comparing across categories... these were all ideas.

-(snippet: dropbox/upgood)
+The end goal of Journey Builder isn't to send the *most* emails, but to send the *right* emails to the the right users at the right time, so I wanted the analytics to nudge users toward "better" rather than just "more".

 (snippet: dropbox/analytics-annotations)